stepzen-dev/stepzen-mysql/README.md

 <img width="600" alt="Screen Shot 2021-03-16 at 1 39 09 PM" src="https://user-images.githubusercontent.com/54046179/111376712-0e019f80-865d-11eb-89d0-4b3ba8778651.png">

 So how does the magic happen?

 ## GraphQL Files

-Let's get under the hood, starting with book.graphql, which is written in GraphQL Schema Definiton Language.
+Let's get under the hood, starting with `book.graphql`, which is written in GraphQL Schema Definiton Language.

 ```graphql
 interface Book {